 A country code is a short alphanumeric identification code that lets the phone system know which country you are trying to reach.
 Whenever you dial an international number, the country code is the first part of the number you enter before dialing a phone number.
 Every country has its own unique code.

-For example, the country code for the United States is +1, where
+For example, the country code for the United States is 1, and when calling from overseas internationally, it can be written as either 00 1 or +1, where:

 - “1” represents the country code of the United States.